florindii/flex-solutions/README.md

 Before running the app, make sure you have the following installed:

 - Node.js
-- Expo CLI
+- React Native CLI
-- iOS Simulator or Android Emulator (or a physical device for testing)
+- Android Emulator (or a physical device for testing)

 ## Installation